JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 {{< /details >}}

-Understand the key differences between a system designed for **Online Transaction Processing (OLTP)**, which PocketBase is optimized for, and one designed for **Online Analytical Processing (OLAP)**, which is used for data analytics:
+Understand the key differences between a system designed for **Online Transaction Processing (OLTP)**, which PocketBase is optimized for.

+Compared with one designed for Online Analytical Processing (OLAP), which is used for data analytics:

 | Feature | Online Transaction Processing (OLTP) | Online Analytical Processing (OLAP) |
 | :--- | :--- | :--- |